Back to Alpha Micro Pageant of Models | Alpha Micro Phun Machine @ Floodgap Retrobits

 AMPM: Alpha Micro AM-1200 Series

-Despite its improvements over the AM-1000's idiosyncrasies, the AM-1200 is still the rarer unit (I do own two as it happens, but both are currently in varying states of non-operation).
-For this reason, it is not quite the landmark that the AM-1000 is.
-Like the AM-1000, the AM-1200 came in several derivative models, including the base 20MB hard drive-equipped AM-1200B, the 35MB AM-1200E and the 70MB AM-1200XP, the latter two having eight additional serial ports; we will illustrate both the vanilla 1200B and the 1200XP, which also has the 5.25" floppy drive option factory-installed (AM-210 FDC on an AM-220 I/O board).
+Despite its improvements over the AM-1000's idiosyncrasies, the AM-1200 is still the rarer unit (I do own two as it happens, though only one is operating), so it's not quite the landmark that the AM-1000 is.
+Like the AM-1000, the AM-1200 came in several derivative models, including the base 20MB hard drive-equipped AM-1200B, the 35MB AM-1200E and the 70MB AM-1200XP, the latter two having eight additional serial ports; we will illustrate both the vanilla 1200B and the 1200XP, which also has the 5.25" floppy drive option factory-installed (AM-210 FDC on an AM-220 I/O board, which is the AM-1000/AM-1200 version of the S-100 AM-210).

 Pictures